-How to get a Visa Extension for Burundi in Bujumbura - Step by Step Guide
+How to get a Visa Extension for Burundi – Step by Step Guide

-At the border, they only gave me 3 days at a cost of 40 USD, if I wanted to stay longer, I would need to go to the immigration office in Bujumbura and get my Burundi Visa extended.
+At the border, they only gave me 3 days for 40 USD.
+If I wanted to stay longer, I would need to visit the immigration office in Bujumbura, the capital, and have my Burundi Visa extended.

 If you arrive by plane, you can get a 30-day visa on arrival at the airport.